 CLOTHING AND EQUIPMENT SUGGESTIONS:

-Wear wool, fleece, or polypropylene—a wool or synthetic hat is essential.
-These fabrics retain some warmth even when wet.
-Pack a waterproof jacket.
-Carry quick-energy food, water, waterproof matches, a flashlight, and protection from the sun.
+Dress in layers, choosing materials like wool, fleece, or polypropylene.
+A wool or synthetic hat is essential, as these fabrics retain warmth even when wet.
+Bring a waterproof jacket, quick-energy snacks, waterproof matches, a flashlight, and sun protection.

-Dewey Point Trail ( 8 miles round-trip) starts at the Glacier Point Road to the east end of Summit Meadow in Badger Pass area.
-The trail winds through a series of beautiful meadows continues on to some more difficult hills and ends at Dewey Point.
-Snowshoeing to Dewey Point in winter is an absolutely magical, and amazing experience.
-Snowshoes or cross-country skis can be rented at Yosemite Nordic Center.
-Overnight camping is allowed but not at the point itself.
-More information and overnight permits can be obtained at the A-Frame in Yosemite Ski & Snowboard Area (formerly known as Badger Pass).
-For an additional list of winter hikes in Yosemite, check out my Yosemite Winter Hikes page.
+The Dewey Point Trail (8 miles round trip) starts at Glacier Point Road, near the east end of Summit Meadow in the Badger Pass area.
+The trail winds through beautiful meadows, continues up some challenging hills, and ends at Dewey Point.
+Snowshoeing to Dewey Point in winter is nothing short of magical.
+You can rent snowshoes or cross-country skis at the Yosemite Nordic Center.
+Overnight camping is allowed, but not at Dewey Point itself.
+For information on overnight permits, visit the A-Frame at the Yosemite Ski & Snowboard Area (formerly Badger Pass).
+For a list of additional winter hikes in Yosemite, check out my Yosemite Winter Hikes page.

 FACILITIES:

-Toilet facilities are located at Summit Meadow, Bridalveil Creek Trailhead, Sentinel Dome parking area, Glacier Point, and Ostrander Lake.
-Bunks are available for overnight use at the Ostrander Lake Ski Hut, and reservations are recommended.
-You can reserve a spot by writing or calling Yosemite Conservancy, P.O.
-Box 230, El Portal, CA 95318, 209/372-0740.
-The $20.00 charge per person, per night must be paid in advance.
+Toilets are located at Summit Meadow, Bridalveil Creek Trailhead, Sentinel Dome parking area, Glacier Point, and Ostrander Lake.
+For overnight stays, bunk space is available at the Ostrander Lake Ski Hut (reservations recommended).
+To reserve, contact Yosemite Conservancy at P.O.
+Box 230, El Portal, CA 95318, or call 209/372-0740.
+The fee is $20 per person, per night, payable in advance.